funatsufumiya/GVEncoder/README.md

 - oF 0.11 - 0.12
 - [GV Video](https://github.com/Ushio/ofxExtremeGpuVideo) Encoder using `ofxGVTextureSerializer`.
-- seems faster than original `nvtt` encoder.
+  - much faster than original `nvtt` encoder.
   - `DXT5` is only supported.
+  - use max multiple cores to encode by default. (you can set cores number)

 ## Usage